LiuZiHua-Andrew/DesignPattern/SOLID/Solid Design Principle.md

 ## Open-Closed Principle
 Class should be open for extension, but closed for modification.

-An example could be Filter and Specification
+An example could be Specification Pattern
 ```
 public class xxxSpecification : ISpecification<T>
 public class xxx2Specification: ISpecification<T>